bitsgalore/bitsgalore.github.io/_posts/2022-03-30-generating-lossy-access-jp2s-from-lossless-preservation-masters.md

 ## Test environment

 For my tests I used an ordinary desktop PC with 4 CPU cores, an Intel i5-6500 CPU (3.20GHz) processor and 12 GB RAM.
-The operating system was Linux Mint 20.1 Ulyssa (which is based op Ubuntu Focal Fossa 20.04).
+The operating system was Linux Mint 20.1 Ulyssa (which is based on Ubuntu Focal Fossa 20.04).

 ## Codecs